Location: 2651 Blackbridge Road York, PA 17406

-The York County Resource Recovery Center is a waste-to-energy facility that uses the best available state-of-the-art waste management technology to convert municipal solid waste into a smaller volume of ash and produce electricity.
+The York County Resource Recovery Center (YCRRC) is a waste-to-energy facility that uses O’Connor Rotary Combustion technology to convert municipal solid waste into a smaller volume of ash and produce electricity.
 All York County combustible household waste is managed at this facility.
-Owned by the York County Solid Waste Authority, the Center occupies 22 acres of a 150-acre site located in Manchester Township.
+Owned by the York County Solid Waste Authority, the Center’s permitted acreage is 83 of a 140-acre site located in Manchester Township.
 Administrative offices, an Education Center, a Small Load Drop-Off area for homeowner waste, Electronic waste, Yard Waste and an Ash Recycling and Processing facility are also part of this acreage.
 Manchester Township has a host community agreement with the Authority and receives revenue from the Center in accordance with Pennsylvania’s Act 101.

 The Center operates 24-hours a day, every day of the year and is designed to process 1344 tons of waste per day.
 The facility processes all of York County’s combustible municipal solid waste and some types of residual (manufacturing) waste.
-Because the facility is expected to serve York County’s waste management needs well beyond 2015, it also accepts waste from out-of-county to maintain optimum daily operations.
+As seasonal plant capacity exists, it also accepts waste from out-of-county to maintain optimum daily operations.
 As York County-generated waste increases it displaces out-of-county waste.

 How The Facility Works

 Once the waste enters a unit, it tumbles through the unit as it rotates slowly.
-Fuel oil is used to start up the combustion process and attain a combustion temperature of at least 1800°F. Once combustion is underway, the fuel oil is shut off and the combustion process sustains itself.
+Natural gas is used to start up the combustion process and attain a combustion temperature of at least 1800°F. Once combustion is underway, the gas is shut off and the combustion process sustains itself.

 High combustion temperatures help maintain acceptable emissions levels.
 By using garbage as a fuel to generate electricity (instead of fossil fuel), the equivalent of more than 375,000 barrels of fuel oil are saved each year.

 Burning material moves toward the discharge end of the combustion unit where it drops from the rotating unit onto a reciprocating air-cooled grate.
 From the grate, the burned garbage (now called bottom ash) falls into a water filled trough for cooling.
 A conveyor removes bottom ash from the trough and transmits it to a temporary holding area.

 Combustion gases leave the lower end of the combustion unit and enter the radiant furnace section of the boiler where the gases are first cooled.
 Gases flow from the upper furnace into the convection section of the boiler through screen tubes, superheater, boiler bank and economizer sections of the boiler.
 The economizer reduces the final exit flue gas temperature by preheating boiler feedwater.

 At full capacity, the three boilers produce approximately 360,000 pounds per hour of superheated dry steam.
 The steam passes through an extraction-condensing turbine that drives a generator producing 36 to 40 megawatts of continuous electricity.
 The Center uses approximately five megawatts in-house to operate the facility and the Authority’s Management Center.
 Our electricity is sold into the PJM (Pennsylvania, New Jersey, Maryland) grid, which is enough to power approximately 20,000 homes.

 Air Pollution Control

-By using resource recovery, York County reduces its garbage to ash (90 percent by volume), saves the equivalent of approximately 13 acres of landfill space a year (35 feet deep), generates enough electricity to power 20,000 homes, and beneficially reuses 100 percent of the remaining ash residue.
+By using resource recovery, York County reduces its garbage to ash (90 percent by volume), saves the equivalent of approximately 13 acres of landfill space a year (35 feet deep) and generates enough electricity to power 20,000 homes.